14TH national Closing The Gap

 The conference is not politically biased.
 Rather, it should be seen as an opportunity to access information that is not readily available.
 Today the world has become smaller with the invention of the internet and jet travel.
 As such, we are of the belief that there is nothing more empowering and more effective than people having an opportunity to network and collaborate.
 The conference vision for this event is to embrace the philosophy of First Nations community-controlled and mainstream service providers through promoting an informative forum of research, health education and training of staff for the betterment of Indigenous health.

-Prime Minister Scott Morrison tabled the Closing the Gap report 2019/2020. which clearly highlighted that the Closing the Gap campaign is only making small in-roads into the gap between Indigenous people and the wider community in regard to health issues and has still got a long way to go.
+The Prime Minister tabled the Closing the Gap report 2021/2022 which clearly highlighted that the Closing the Gap campaign is only making small in-roads into the gap between Indigenous people and the wider community in regard to health issues and has still got a long way to go.
 Some of the points highlighted were;

 To engage in partnerships with mutual respect